jakubsacha/rest-git/README.md

 ### /fetch

-Update checkouts with the recent changes
+Update all checkouts with the recent changes

+### /{repo-id}/fetch

+Update selected repository with the recent changes

 ### /{repo-id}/branches